dorhelium/Shopify-Backend-Challenge/README.md

-# Summer 2021 Shopify-Backend-Challenge: Build an image repository
+# Summer 2021 Shopify-Backend-Challenge

+Task: : Build an image repository

 This is a backend image repository server built with SpringBoot framework, integrating Spring Data JPA, Hibernate, PostgreSQL for data storage, and Spring Security for authorization and authentication.